Kurento/kurento/source/tutorials.rst

 ===========================================

 This tutorial connects several participants to the same video conference.
-A group call will ocnsist, in the media server side, in N*N WebRTC endpoints, where N is the number of clients connected to that conference.
+A group call will consist -in the media server side- in N*N WebRTC endpoints, where N is the number of clients connected to that conference.

 .. toctree::
    :maxdepth: 1